Instructions for Completing Financial Statements

-Before any family law case in Ontario settles or goes before court there must be complete financial disclosure.
+Before any family law case settles or goes before court there must be complete financial disclosure.
 This is done through a Form 13.1.

 The following document provides some instructions on how to fill out this form